datagrok-ai/public/help/_internal/tests/recently-open-test.md

 <!-- TITLE: Tests: Recently Open Views -->
 <!-- SUBTITLE: -->

-# Tests: Recently Open Views
+# Tests: Recently open views

 History of open views is saved in platform.
 This history is available on "Welcome" view in "Recently opened" section.